 The hearing before the Grand Chamber of the CJEU, where the parties concerned presented their arguments, took place on 18 June.
 In addition to Cancellaro, representatives of the Italian and Hungarian governments, as well as the European Commission and the Council participated.
 The hearing of the Kinsa case at the Grand Chamber was irrefutable proof of the impossibility of defending the legitimacy and legality of the European facilitation laws.
 None of the parties dared to argue the inherent conflict raised by Cancellaro, but instead sought shortcuts to escape the substantive debate.
-An analysis of the hearing, including a response to each of the positions presented by the parties, can be found in Zirulia (2024a).
-[1]
+An analysis of the hearing, including a response to each of the positions presented by the parties, can be found in Zirulia (2024a).[1]

-Commission The European proposed an interpretation of the laws that seemed tailor-made for the Kinsa case.
-The Commission proposed an interpretation of the current Facilitators' Package according to which the act of facilitating requires a relationship of otherness/thirdness between the facilitator and the facilitated person.
+The European Commission proposed an interpretation of the laws that seemed tailor-made for the Kinsa case.
+Without justifying the basis for its position, the Commission proposed an interpretation of the current Facilitators' Package according to which the act of facilitating requires a relationship of otherness/thirdness between the facilitator and the facilitated person.
 Thus, they argued that O.B. should not have been charged with facilitating the unauthorised entry of her minor daughter and niece, although there is no basis to support this interpretation of the current Facilitators' Package.